 Keep up with your stretching.
 Stretching can be time-consuming.
 But you can achieve the most benefits by stretching regularly, at least two to three times a week.

-If you don't stretch regularly, you risk losing any benefits that stretching offered.
-For instance, if stretching helped you increase your range of motion, and you stop stretching, your range of motion may decrease again.
+Skipping regular stretching means you risk losing the potential benefits.
+For instance, if stretching helped you increase your range of motion, your range of motion may decrease again if you stop stretching.

-And if you're going to perform a specific activity, such as a kick in martial arts or kicking a soccer ball, do the move slowly and at low intensity at first to get your muscles used to it.
-Then speed up gradually as your muscles become accustomed to the motion.
+Remember the "dynamic warmup:" If you're going to perform a specific activity, such as a kick in martial arts or kicking a soccer ball, start out slowly and at low intensity to get your muscles used to it.
+Then speed up gradually.

-In some cases, you may need to approach stretching with caution.
-If you have a chronic condition or an injury, you may need to adjust your stretching techniques.
+You might need to approach stretching with caution.
+If you have a chronic condition or an injury, you might need to adjust your stretching techniques.
 For example, if you already have a strained muscle, stretching it may cause further harm.

-Also, don't think that because you stretch you can't get injured.
+Remember that stretching doesn't mean you can't get injured.
 Stretching, for instance, won't prevent an overuse injury.
 Talk to your doctor or physical therapist about the most appropriate way to stretch if you have any health concerns.